Optimal energy storage and collective charging speedup in the central-spin quantum battery: Introduction

-In this paper, we address these questions systematically.
+In this paper we address these questions systematically.
 In Sec.
-II, we introduce the central-spin model and the invariant subspace approach used for the subsequent analysis.
+II we introduce the central-spin model and the invariant subspace approach used for the subsequent analysis.
 The quantities that characterize optimal energy storage and the collective charging advantage are also given.
 Section III employs the HP transformation to identify four initial configurations that achieve the TC limits.
 For the first three cases, we rigorously demonstrate the emergent SU(2) symmetry that ensures optimal energy storage and analytically determine the corresponding charging time.
 Based on these findings, we prove that the collective charging advantage scales with $N_b$ in the first fully charged TC limit.
 For the fourth case, numerical calculations indicate the absence of optimal energy storage.
 In Sec.
-IV, we explore the non-TC limits.
+IV we explore the non-TC limits.
 We analytically demonstrate a novel scenario for achieving optimal energy storage while maintaining an $N_b$ scaling for the collective charging advantage.
 Additionally, numerical analysis reveals another non-TC configuration that attains asymptotic optimal energy storage, with a collective charging advantage scaling as $N_b^{0.8264}$.
-Finally, a conclusion is made in Sec.
-V.
+The origin of the collective charging advantage is discussed in Sec.
+V using the quantum speed limit and a multipartite entanglement witness.
+A summary is given in Sec.
+VI.